faraui/cloudflare-bypass-headless-web-scraper/README.md

 > If no web-pages screenshots are to be taken, **xwd** and **convert** (**ImageMagick**) may not be installed.\
 > To not install these automatically, edit the `main.sh` appropriately.

 As opposed to most other web-scrapers, this template does *not* require user to have a certain **WebDriver**, but only a certain **Google Chrome** or **Chromium** instance.
-If no such is present on a users operating system, one could be downloaded and installed automatically when `main.sh` is executed.
+If no such is present on a user operating system, one could be downloaded and installed automatically when `main.sh` is executed.

 **WebDriver** is *not* required, since this template is working with **Google Chrome** or **Chromium** directly via **DevTools** and a local **WebSockets** connections.
 Such solution reduces the number of dependencies.